CleverPumpkin/CrunchyCalendar/README.md

 ...

-// Get all selected dates in range (includes start and end) or empty list val selectedDates: List<CalendarDate> = calendarView.selectedDates
+// Get all selected dates in range (includes start and end date) or empty list val selectedDates: List<CalendarDate> = calendarView.selectedDates

 ```